Simple high-accuracy method for solving bound-state equations with the Cornell potential in momentum space: The discretized form of the momentum-space Schr odinger equation

 Then we get

-Equation (\ref{eq:SEldisc2}) is organized in such a way that all diagonal kernel elements appear in the first line, the off-diagonal elements in the second line, and in the third line the contributions from the derivatives of the wave function, which are usually contained in a more or less narrow band along the diagonal.
+Equation (\ref{eq:SEldisc2}) is organized in such a way that all diagonal kernel elements appear in the first line, the off-diagonal elements in the second line, and in the third line the contributions from the derivatives of the wave function, which are usually contained in a more or less narrow band along the diagonal, and a term involving $W'_{\ell-1}(y_{ij})$ that is present on and off the diagonal.

 The form of this equation is

 and we can read off the elements of the matrix $M$ from (\ref{eq:SEldisc2}):

 \end{widetext}